Disorders of the Ear

 - Glomus tumors, which are usually benign, arise in blood vessel structures in the middle ear or adjacent skull base.

-Proper diagnosis by an Otologist/Neurotolgist typically includes a careful physicial examination, hearing testing (audiometry), and imaging studies such as CT or MRI scanning.
+Proper diagnosis by an Otologist/Neurotolgist typically includes a careful physical examination, hearing testing (audiometry), and imaging studies such as CT or MRI scanning.
 Once diagnosed, a variety of medical and surgical treatments are employed to cure or control the tumors.

 Malformation of the external ear, ear canal, middle ear and inner ear can occur in the womb.
 Some may be surgically reconstructed, particularly disorders of the auricle and external and middle ear.
 For other disorders present at birth, specialized hearing aids or cochlear implants may be helpful in rehabilitation.